 Step 2: Frequently promote to your audience.

-Don’t make the mistake of telling them once and then being afraid to bring it up again… (I may have been guilty of this in the beginning.
-Oops!).
+Don’t make the mistake of telling your audience about your product once and then being afraid to pipe up again (I was guilty of this in the beginning).

 The fact of the matter is, most of your audience isn’t going to see your post about your product the first time you post it, or the second, or even the third.